RESPOND: Partnering for Campus Mental Health

 Any Iowa State University faculty, staff, or administrators who wish to learn more about how to RESPOND to students or colleagues who are in distress.
 (Graduate and undergraduate students who work in student-assistance roles have also attended these trainings.)

-Sessions will also be scheduled, starting in Fall 2017, for Iowa State University student groups and student leaders to attend.
+Sessions may also be requested for Iowa State University student groups and student leaders.
 Please fill out an Outreach Request Form if you wish to request a training for 20-40 participants.
 (Note: Groups of fewer than 20 will be combined with other groups to schedule a training.)

 What is the cost?

 In their commitment to campus wellness, ISU Wellbeing and Student Wellness have generously offered to cover the registration fees for employees and students, respectively, who complete the RESPOND training.
 At this time, there is no cost to individual students or to individual employees for this training.

 Student Counseling Services can also offer shorter trainings (2 or 3 hours) to the ISU community on responding to students in distress.
 To request one of these presentations, please complete an Outreach Request Form.

 Mental Health First Aid certification--an 8-hour internationally taught course--is no longer offered through Student Counseling Service.
 For individuals interested in getting certified in Mental Health First Aid, please check the Mental Health First Aid website for local trainings, or contact Tim Denger.
 If you were previously certified in Mental Health First Aid and your certificate has expired, that organization offers a 90-minute online re-certification for a reasonable fee.